 Houston Rockets Star To Replace SGA In The 2026 NBA All-Star Game

 Just days after the teams were announced, Oklahoma City Thunder superstar Shai Gilgeous-Alexander revealed he would miss the event after suffering an abdominal injury.
-While many expected a snubbed guard to replace him, the official announcement has now come through, and he will be replaced instead by Houston Rockets star big man Alperen Sengun.
+While many expected a snubbed guard to replace him, the official announcement has now come through, and he will be replaced by Houston Rockets star big man Alperen Sengun.

-With the addition of Kevin Durant to the roster, the Rockets have again been fantastic in 2025/26, with Sengun showing that he's ready to solidify himself as one of the top big men in the entire league.
-In 44 games played, Sengun is averaging 21 points, 9 rebounds and 6 assists, and while he wasn't able to make the team over the likes of Victor Wembanyama and Nikola Jokic, he's been playing at an incredibly high level this season.
+With the addition of Kevin Durant to the roster, the Rockets have again been fantastic in 2025–26, with Sengun showing that he's ready to solidify himself as one of the top big men in the entire league.
+In 44 games played, Sengun is averaging 21 points, 9 rebounds, and 6 assists, and while he wasn't able to make the team over the likes of Victor Wembanyama and Nikola Jokic, he's been playing at an incredibly high level this season.

 Written by Nathan Smith